pensjonatus/flash-fiction/blog/pasta.md

 ---
-title: 'Pasta'
+title: Pasta
 date: '2012-08-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She was still on the couch, but it was about time to take action.
 She switched